 Lots of kids have messy rooms and cluttered backpacks.
-Most will eventually clean up and organize their stuff because they can’t take the mess or are tired of looking for things (or because they’re told to do it).
+Most will eventually clean up and organize their stuff because they don’t like the mess or are tired of looking for things (or because they’re told to do it).

 But what if your child never cleans up and puts things away, no matter what you say or do?
 You may wonder what’s going on.